-John has been in Rotary for almost twenty years including President twice (firstly with Rotary Club of North Camberwell and then Rotary Club of Canterbury after the clubs merged).
-Club roles have included Chair of Community Service, Program, Sergeant, Membership, Vocational and various Committee and Board positions.
-District roles have included Chair of National Youth Science Forum for four years, Chair Group Study Exchange/ Group Vocational Exchange, Rotary Foundation committee member for three years, District Vocational Committee.
+Committee and Board positions.
+District roles have included Chair of National Youth Science Forum for four years, Chair Group Study Exchange/ Group Vocational Exchange, Rotary Foundation committee member for three years, District Membership Committee and formerly District Vocational Committee.
 On the personal side, John is married to Liz and they have two adult children.
-Apart from Rotary and ongoing recruitment enjoying life with friends and the ever turbulent fortunes of the Geelong Football Club.
+Apart from Rotary and ongoing recruitment work, other passions revolve mainly around family, enjoying life with friends and the ever turbulent fortunes of the Geelong Football Club.